nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial realTime state, then there are no previous realTime states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial RealTime state, then there are no previous RealTime states to restore.
 The `undo` command uses `Model#canUndoRealTime()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>